AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-data-connector-legacy.md

 Using Data connector, Adobe Campaign has a way of measuring internet audience (Web Analytics).
 Thanks to these integrations, Adobe Campaign can recover data on visitor behavior for one or more sites following a marketing campaign, and (after analysis) run re-marketing campaigns with a view to converting them into buyers.
 Conversely, the Web analytics tools enable Adobe Campaign to forward indicators and campaign attributes to their platforms.

-For more information on the implementation of the integration Adobe Analytics with Adobe Campaign, refer to this [documentation](https://helpx.adobe.com/marketing-cloud/how-to/analytics-ac.html).

 The action fields for each tool are as follows:

 * Web analytics' role: